The Sacrament of Confirmation

 The Sacrament of Confirmation completes our Baptismal graces, and fully initiates us into the discipleship of Christ and His Church.
 Our hope is that sacramental formation within our Parish will prepare our youth to receive all the graces the Holy Spirit wants to give them.

-Confirmation: At All Saints Parish, Preparatory classes and other projects begin in the spring of the junior year of high school, with the celebration of the Sacrament in the fall of the senior year.
-Prior participation in the Religious Education Program is necessary before preparation for Confirmation begins.
+Confirmation: Prior participation in the Religious Education Program is necessary before preparation for Confirmation begins.
 The class years just prior to Confirmation are important years of formation.
 During this time, concentration is focused on understanding a Catholic life style, sifting through the decision-making skills and situations unique to this lifestyle, and completing a required number of hours of service aimed at this goal.
 Contact the Religious Education Office at 361-5252 for more information.

 Adult Confirmation involves individual consultation, and preparation for celebrating this sacrament through RCIA (Rite of Christian Initiation for Adults).
 The Sacrament of Confirmation for adults is celebrated at the Easter Vigil.
 Contact the Religious Education Office at 361-5252 for more information.